Monotone Lagrangians in cotangent bundles of spheres: Wrapped Fukaya categories

 \begin{remark} The choices of spin structures on the Lagrangians are necessary to orient moduli spaces of holomorphic curves.
 Nevertheless, in our computations we will not be very careful in specifying spin structures on the Lagrangians.
 This is because the effect of changing the spin structure on a Lagrangian is a change in signs associated to holomorphic curves, and this change can be compensated by the choice of a different local system $\xi$ on the Lagrangian. \end{remark}

-The categories of exact Lagrangians we will consider are $\Z$-graded, so we will need additional choices of gradings for such $L_i$ (as in \cite{SeidelBook}*{Section 12a}).
-The categories of monotone Lagrangians will only be $\Z/2\Z$-graded, so we will not need gradings in that case.
+The categories of exact Lagrangians we will consider are $\Z$-graded, so we will need additional choices of gradings for their objects (as in \cite{SeidelBook}*{Section 12a}).
+The categories of monotone Lagrangians will only be $\Z/2\Z$-graded, so we will not need to choose gradings in that case.